hakktastic/archive-lease-a-car-api/README.md

 * Web Browser

 ### Development
-The upcoming period, while completing the second I will be working on the Spring Cloud elements like:
+The upcoming period, while completing the second course I will be working on the Spring Cloud elements like:

 * Spring Security > how do I secure Rest calls?
 * Swagger